lightstep/servicenow-cloud-observability-datasource/README.md

 You can now create dashboards and charts in Grafana using metrics sent from Lightstep.

-You can also update any existing dashboards to use Lightstep as the data source by [running a script](https://docs.lightstep.com/docs/view-lightstep-metrics-in-grafana#migrate-existing-charts-to-use-lightstep).

 ## Create Grafana Charts Using Metrics from Lightstep